Skip to content

 if(connected_account.status != "ACTIVE"):

-print(f"gmail is not connected: {connected_account.status}")
+print(f"Gmail is not connected: {connected_account.status}")

 link_response = actions.get_authorization_link(